 Because of the nature of wireless communications, transmission and reception of data can never be guaranteed.
 Data may be delayed, corrupted (that is, it may have errors) or be totally lost.
-Although significant delays or losses of data are rare when wireless devices such as the RadioLinx Intelligent Cellular products are used in a normal manner with a well-constructed network, the RadioLinx Intelligent Cellular products (RLXIC-SG) should not be used in situations where failure to transmit or receive data could result in damage of any kind to the user or any other party, including but not limited to personal injury, death, or loss of property.
-ProSoft Technology accepts no responsibility for damages of any kind resulting from delays or errors in data transmitted or received using the RadioLinx Intelligent Cellular products, or for failure of the RadioLinx Intelligent Cellular products (RLXIC-SG) to transmit or receive such data
+Although significant delays or losses of data are rare when wireless devices such as the RadioLinx Intelligent Cellular products are used in a normal manner with a well-constructed network, the RadioLinx Intelligent Cellular products (RLXIC-SV) should not be used in situations where failure to transmit or receive data could result in damage of any kind to the user or any other party, including but not limited to personal injury, death, or loss of property.
+ProSoft Technology accepts no responsibility for damages of any kind resulting from delays or errors in data transmitted or received using the RadioLinx Intelligent Cellular products (RLXIC-SV) to transmit or receive such data.